Singing in My Sleep

 "Singing in My Sleep" is a song by American rock band Semisonic.
 It was released on August 18, 1998, as the second single from their second studio album, Feeling Strangely Fine (1998).
 It was written by Dan Wilson and produced by Nick Launay.
-In the United States, it reached number 11 on the Billboard Alternative Songs chart and number 31 on the Mainstream Rock Tracks chart.
+In the United States, it reached number 11 on the Billboard Modern Rock Tracks chart and number 31 on the Mainstream Rock Tracks chart.
 Two years later, in 2000, the single peaked at number 39 in the United Kingdom that March.

 Writing and composition

 In a 2014 interview with The A.V.
 Club, Dan Wilson recalled how the idea for the song came about: "Someone that I knew had sent me an amazing mixtape, and I was loving every song.
 A way to seduce someone is to make them a list of music, a playlist that, once they hear, they’re more likely to fall in love with you."
 He incorporated the word "Sony" into the song's lyrics because the company logo was visible at the center of the mixtape as he watched it going around in his cassette player.
 Another lyric, "Did you ever look so nice", was the name of one of the songs that had been included on the mixtape.
 Wilson said the lyrics came easily once he allowed himself to use these phrases.
 This was one of the Semisonic songs for which band member Jacob Slichter played the keyboard parts with his right hand while playing drums simultaneously.